 Still showing growth

-The seven format is becoming increasingly popular as it requires creativity, speed and agility, whilst still getting rough from time to time.
+The seven format is becoming increasingly popular as it requires creativity, speed and agility, whilst still getting ferocious from time to time.
 As the games are fast and furious and the scrum does not eat away too much time from the clock, the sport should tick the boxes for younger generations.
-It is a sport everybody can play and hence explains the fast growth in participation rates of women and kids.
+It is a sport everybody can play and hence explains the fast growth in participation rates amongst women and kids.

 3. Tennis – Verdict: neutral

 Tennis appears to be in a difficult position.
 The average age of both actively playing participants the game and the average fan is ever increasing.
 Hence, the problem is that it is dangerous to suddenly switch to formats that are attracting younger generations as you do not want to entirely alienate your current fanbase.
 Hence the crunch question is what to do.

 Tennis is actively experimenting on how young and old can be connected.
 In this perspective the Laver Cup has been promising.
 This event connects the heroes of the game such as Rod Laver, Bjorn Borg and John Mc Enroe with the stars of the present generation such as Nadal, Federer etc. Values such as Connection, Togetherness and Trust push the right buttons with both the older and younger generations.
 It is team(Togetherness) vs individual sports!
 It’s a bit like the Ryder Cup in golf!
 You rout either for Europe or for the rest of the world.
 Engagement and a festival atmosphere do tick the boxes during this event.